Previous Page Next Page

 • Prescribed pediatric extended care centers.

-If there are concerns of abuse, neglect, or exploitation in an HHSC-licensed facility or by a Medicaid-funded employee or contractor, the intake specialist considers whether to complete a PI intake.
-See:
+If there are concerns of abuse, neglect, or exploitation in an HHS-licensed facility or by a Medicaid-funded employee or contractor who is not employed by a home and community support services agency (HCSSA), the intake specialist considers whether to complete a PI intake.

-6830 Dual Jurisdiction between PI Facility and HHSC LTCR or HHSC HCFR
+6830 Dual Jurisdiction between PI Facility and Another HHS Division

-7730 Dual Jurisdiction between PI Community and HHSC LTCR or HHSC HCFR
+7730 Dual Jurisdiction between PI Community and Another HHS Division

 See the Agency and Program Jurisdiction resource on the DFPS intranet for more information.

-If a reporter has concerns about a facility or service that HHSC investigates or regulates, but the concerns do not fall under PI or APS, the intake specialist refers the reporter to the Health and Human Services Complaint and Incident Intake (HHS CII).
-The reporter can make a complaint to HHS CII by calling 1-800-458-9858 or by using the online Texas Unified Licensure Information Portal.
+The reporter can make a report to HHS CII by calling 1-800-458-9858, emailing the CII Complaints mailbox, or using the online Texas Unified Licensure Information Portal (TULIP).
 If the reporter agrees to contact HHS CII, the intake specialist closes the I&R.

 The intake specialist assigns the I&R Referred to HHSC when any of the following occur:

-• The intake specialist determines the information is an HHSC matter after the call ends.
+• The intake specialist determines the information is an HHS matter after the call ends.

 • The reporter is unwilling or unable to contact HHS CII.